AntonioCCosta/maximally_predictive_states/README.md

 -------------------------------------------------------------------------------------------

-The code is fully written in python3, and we make use of the following packages:
+The code is fully written in python3, and we use of the following packages:

 - h5py '3.0.0'
 - sklearn '0.23.1'